acobster/tomato-tomato/resources/templates/md/posts/2014-03-10-love-hate-wordpress.md

 ### ALL THE DOCS

 The [Codex](https://codex.wordpress.org/Plugin_API/Filter_Reference/) is an enormous wealth of information.
-It's obvious that the WordPress core devs and supporting volunteers really, really care about educating people
+It's obvious that the WordPress core devs and supporting volunteers really, really care about educating people on how to use WordPress.
+This is not to be taken lightly.

 ### ALL THE HOOKS

 ### ALSO

 * It's stable and fairly secure, I think
-*

 ## Why WordPress Is a Great First Web Framework...